CAGB Online

 Founding members of the Custer Association of Great Britain

-Founding members, status at 31 December 2025 - Standing (L-R) Neil Gilbert (member), Phil Butler (ex-member), Arthur Prosser (ex-member), Tim O'Sullivan (dec'd), Bob Bradley (dec'd), Vince Hawkins (ex-member), Steve Bartle (ex-member).
-Seated (L-R) Peter Russell (Vice-chairman), Lawrence Sherrington (Chairman), Francis Taunton (member), Ken Doran (member).
+Founding members, status at 31 December 2025 - Standing (L-R) Neil Gilbert (member), Phil Butler (not known), Arthur Prosser (not known), Tim O'Sullivan (dec'd), Bob Bradley (dec'd), Vince Hawkins (not known), Steve Bartle (not known).
+Seated (L-R) Peter Russell (Vice-chairman and Webmaster), Lawrence Sherrington (Chairman and Secretary), Francis Taunton (member), Ken Doran (member).
 Missing, Kevin Galvin (member) who took the photograph, 13 November 1999.

 & The Small Print